Automotive engine

-There are a wide variety of propulsion systems available or potentially available for automobiles and other vehicles.
-Options included internal combustion engines fueled by petrol, diesel, propane, or natural gas; hybrid vehicles, plug-in hybrids, fuel cell vehicles fueled by hydrogen and all electric cars.
+There are a variety of propulsion systems available or potentially available for automobiles and other vehicles.
+Options included internal combustion engines (ICE) fueled by petrol, diesel, propane, or natural gas; hybrid vehicles, plug-in hybrids, fuel cell vehicles fueled by hydrogen and all electric cars.
 Fueled vehicles seem to have the advantage due to the limited range and high cost of batteries.
 Some options required construction of a network of fueling or charging stations.
 With no compelling advantage for any particular option, car makers pursued parallel development tracks using a variety of options.
 Reducing the weight of vehicles was one strategy being employed.

 Recent developments

 The use of high-technology (such as electronic engine control units) in advanced designs resulting from substantial investments in development research by European countries and Japan seemed to give an advantage to them over Chinese automakers and parts suppliers who, as of 2013, had low development budgets and lacked capacity to produce parts for high-tech engine and power train designs.